1. League Overview

 3.2 Roster Size

 Roster size is set at four players, including the team captain.
-Teams will be made up of the team captain, his/her free pickup prior to bidding plus two additional players picked up in bidding.
+Teams will be made up of the team captain plus three additional players picked up in bidding.
 A 5th player will be drafted as a dedicated sub for each team.
-Other teams may not use these subs and the the 4 bid on players have priority play over dedicated subs.

 3.3 Salary Cap and Captain Credit Values